Ahmet122/2048_Web_Game/README.md

 * kind
 * git

-Open Terminal and Install via Homebrew:
+# Open Terminal and Install via Homebrew

-Install Homebrew if you don't have it: https://brew.sh
+* Install Homebrew if you don't have it: https://brew.sh

 brew install kubectl kind git

 brew install --cask docker

-Then launch Docker Desktop from Applications and wait until it's "running"
+* Then launch Docker Desktop from Applications and wait until it's "running"

 Verify tools: